Learn how to design, operate, and troubleshoot both broad spectrum and specialised water treatment and management processes.

 - 2 years full-time (Semester 1 commencement only) or part-time equivalent

-When you graduate from this course, you will be able to design, engineer, operate, and troubleshoot both broad spectrum and specialised water treatment processes.
-This course will enable you to meet the needs of the water industry with specialty skills in design, operation, monitoring and planning of water treatment and desalination infrastructure and processes.
+When you graduate from this course, you will be able to design, engineer, operate, and troubleshoot both broad spectrum and specialised water treatment and management processes to improve water quality in Australia and overseas.
+You will meet the needs of the water industry with specialty skills in understanding, designing operating, monitoring and planning water treatment infrastructure and processes.

-The Master’s in Water Treatment and Desalination will prepare you for employment in the companies or governmental agencies in which water is the primary business.
-Many industries also employ water treatment engineers to advise on projects; such as mining, horticulture, energy generation, oil and gas recovery, livestock and agriculture production and processing, semi-conductor and pharmaceutical manufacturing, and hospitals and health care facilities.
+The Master of Engineering: Water Treatment and Desalination will prepare you for employment in the companies and agencies in which water is the primary business, such as water utilities.
+Many other industries also employ water engineers to manage their water processes.
+These include mining, horticulture, energy generation, oil and gas recovery, livestock and agriculture production and processing, semi-conductor and pharmaceutical manufacturing, and hospitals and health care facilities.

 - Perth Campus